oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 More comparision styles would be nice, in giving better meaning for varying criteria.
 The differences are summarised in the reports top lines.
-Each like contains the the colour values and euclidian dE + dE2000.
+Each like contains the colour values and euclidian dE + dE2000.
 Two rectangles on the right side may help to see the colour differences visually.
 The first monitor profile is used for this.

 The report can be exported from the File menu in html format.